yumminhuang/RES/README.md

        email varchar(255),
        type enum(‘Landlord’,’Tenant’,’Agent’));

-The `User` table is one of the most important table in our database, it stored all personal information of the user of our system.
+The `User` table is one of the most important tables in our database, it stores all personal information of the user of our system.
 We choose id as the primary key, and force the name and phone field to be not null.
-Therefore, our system allows different person have the same name.
-The phone number could not be null so that everyone could get connected.
-We have three types of users : Landlord,Tenant and Agent, which is the corresponding to the real life.
+Therefore, our system allows different people to have the same name.
+The phone number can not be null so that everyone can get connected.
+We have three types of users : Landlord,Tenant and Agent, corresponding to the real life.

 Apartment Table: